Human rights and encryption: Restrictions on cryptographic techniques

 Recent incidents of terrorism have led to further calls for restrictions on encryption.
 Even though, in the interest of public safety, there are many proposals to interfere with the free deployment of strong encryption, these proposals do not hold up against close scientific scrutiny.
 These proposals side-step a more fundamental point, related to what is at stake for users.
 More advanced security measures seem necessary for governments, considering the existing threat landscape for users of digital communications and computing.

 While many governments consider that encryption techniques could present a hurdle in the investigation of crime and the protection of national security, certain countries, such as Germany or the Netherlands have taken a strong position against restrictions on encryption on the Internet.
 In 2016, the Ministers of the Interior of France and Germany jointly stated the need to work on solutions for the challenges law enforcement can face as a result of end-to-end encryption, in particular when offered from a foreign jurisdiction.
-In a joint statement, the European Agency for Network and Information Security (ENISA) and Europol have also taken a stance against the introduction of backdoors in encryption products.
+In a joint statement, the European Agency for Network and Information Security (ENISA) and Europol have also taken a stance against the introduction of back-doors in encryption products.
 In addition, restrictions would have serious detrimental effects on cyber security, trade and e-commerce.